-Healthcare employers are increasingly demanding that RNs continue their education.
-While traditional BSN completion programs offer an excellent option for some students, the time, expense, and location of campus-based programs are often prohibitive for many working RNs.
+Healthcare employers increasingly require that registered nurses (RNs) continue their education.
+While traditional Bachelor of Science in Nursing (BSN) completion programs offer an excellent option for some students, the time, expense and location of campus-based programs are often prohibitive for many working RNs.

-Access to affordable, high-quality RN to BSN programs is critical to advancing a nurse's education today.
-Many nurses find that online schools offer an affordable and flexible way to advance their nursing career, but the concept of an online degree may be met with some resistance.
-The professors at the UT Arlington College of Nursing and Health Innovation have shed some light on the five of the biggest myths about online programs.
+Access to affordable, high-quality RN to BSN programs is critical to advancing a nurse’s education today.
+Many nurses find that online programs offer an affordable and flexible way to advance their nursing careers.
+But, while the COVID-19 pandemic forced the normalization of online, remote education for many, the concept of an online degree in nursing may still be met with some resistance.
+The professors at The University of Texas at Arlington (UTA) College of Nursing and Health Innovation have shed some light on five of the biggest myths about online programs.

-The truth: A BSN that is earned online from a university that is regionally accredited and a nursing program that is accredited by the Commission on Collegiate Nursing Education (CCNE) is equivalent to the degree earned through the same campus-based program.
+The truth: A BSN degree earned online from a regionally accredited university and a nursing program accredited by the Commission on Collegiate Nursing Education (CCNE) is equivalent to a BSN earned through the same campus-based program.
 Additionally, the degree will not indicate that the coursework was completed online.
-Both online and classroom-based programs follow university-approved curriculum and experienced university faculty teach all courses.
+Both online and classroom-based accredited programs follow university-approved curricula, and experienced university faculty teach all courses.

-The truth: The UT Arlington RN to BSN online program is challenging; however, it has been designed to give working students the flexibility needed to log in and complete their coursework when it is most convenient for them.
-The majority of UT Arlington RN to BSN students continues to work as full-time nurses throughout their studies.
+The truth: The UTA RN to BSN online program is challenging; however, it has been designed to give working students the flexibility needed to log in and complete their coursework when it is most convenient for them.
+The majority of UTA’s RN to BSN students continue to work as full-time nurses throughout their studies.
 Additionally, many students receive tuition reimbursement from their current employer for their degree program, making advancing their education with a BSN degree both affordable and accessible.